Policy Corner: America the Beautiful

 We protected 344,476 acres in the heart of the Northern Inner Coastal Range.
 We protected a place whose geology and botany are so magnificent that people come from the world over to see and study them.
 We protected a place so beautiful it takes your breath away with its rare wetlands and meadows full of wildflowers, its vistas that last for hundreds of miles and its night sky that illuminates every detail of the Milky Way.
 We protected a place where major rivers flow and streams wander throughout the countryside.
 We protected tule elk, bald and golden eagles, perch, frogs, bears and salamanders.
 We protected a place steeped in millennia of Native American culture and history and that is one of the most linguistically diverse in California.
 We protected our special places, our public lands.

 And we did it, all of us together.
-This is what we can do when we remember that despite all of differences, we are one nation, indivisible.
+This is what we can do when we remember that despite all of our differences, we are one nation, indivisible.

 America the Beautiful